 St. Michael’s Mount is a tiny Cornish version of France’s famous Mont St. Michel.
-On the island there is a historic property that used to be a monastery and is no home to the St. Aubyn family.
+On the island, there is a historic property that used to be a monastery.
+It is now home to the St. Aubyn family.
 It’s managed by the National Trust and is a beautiful place to visit.
-At low tide, it’s possible to walk across a stone causeway to the mount, but it is cut off when the tide comes in.
+At low tide, it’s possible to walk across a stone causeway to the mount.
+It is cut off when the tide comes in.

-There was a bit of time to acclimatise to the water and I was pleasantly surprised to find that it was quite warm.
-Most swimmers had wetsuits on, but there were a few brave skins swimmers, including one lady who was sporting a fetching red polka dot number with matching lipstick!
+There was a bit of time to acclimatise to the water.
+I was pleasantly surprised to find that it was quite warm.
+Most swimmers had wetsuits on, but there were a few brave skins swimmers.
+One lady was sporting a fetching red polka dot number with matching lipstick!

 At 6pm, we went and lined up – Stu at the water’s edge and me a bit further back.
 The horn sounded and we were off.
 Marazion looks deceptively flat, but I was only able to wade about 5-10m before I had to start swimming.
 It wasn’t the usual rough triathlon start, but quite a few people ahead of me were doing breast stroke, so I had to watch out for feet, which is tough when you are also watching out for stray clumps of seaweed.
 Farmers regularly gather seaweed from the beach here to fertilise their fields – there are large beds of bladder wrack and my enemy, oar wrack, which seems determined to strangle me.